w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ### 18. What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?

 EPUB doesn't specify this.
-If a reading app supports browser-style caching, standard web rules apply.
+If a Reading System supports browser-style caching, standard web rules apply.

 ### 19. What happens when a document that uses your feature gets disconnected?